nycdoe-cs4all/icm-gitbook/unit-1-drawing-variables-and-random/u1la1.2-line-functions-and-parameters.md

 ### createCanvas() and background() (5 min)

-Introducing functions, parameter and the canvas will be the students first code along, so some students may ask you to repeat a step or to zoom in on sections of code.
+Introducing functions, parameters and the canvas will be the students first code along, so some students may ask you to repeat a step or to zoom in on sections of code.

-While explaining functions, remind students that is important to use the right vocabulary words and syntax when describing the parameters(and their specific values or arguments) of functions.
+While explaining functions, remind students that is important to use the right vocabulary words and syntax when describing the values(parameters or arguments) of functions.
 It will help them communicate their code and thinking to others.
 This will also assist their independent learning and research skills while using the reference guide.

 As you code discuss the following: